top of page

 Location, contact information and links for the Johnson County TN Senior Center located in Mountain City.
 CALL 423-460-6012 FOR INFORMATION OR SERVICE MyRide is a transportation program for the seniors 60+ of Johnson County, TN.
 We have well trained and background checked volunteer drivers.
 The transportation can be for anything from grocery shopping to hair dresser or pharmacy etc. Call us if you need rides and can ambulate on your own or using a walker or cane (no wheelchairs).
 We are always accepting new qualifying riders or volunteer drivers.
 The funding for this project was provided by a grant awarded by the Davidson County Chancery Court, Part III from the Senior Trust/Elder Trust Settlement (Case No. 11-1548-111) and through a contract administered by the Tennessee Commission on Aging and Disability.
 Follow MyRide Johnson County on Facebook !
 Johnson County Senior Center 128 College Street | Mountain City, Tennessee Phone: 423-727-8883 Visit their website here !
 Click for Senior Center Facebook Page Hours 8:00 AM – 4:00 PM WATCH OUR VIDEO TO LEARN MORE!

-• COUNTY SERVICES | Johnson County Tennessee Mountain City TN
+• CONTACT US | Johnson County Tennessee Mountain City TN

 bottom of page